-Figure 3b shows the waveform from Fig. 3a, after it has been down converted using the above process.
-The result is a signature very like a bipolar pulse, with an amplitude that is close to 80% of the input amplitude, and a width that is almost exactly the same as that of the input packet.
-Measuring the period of the sinusoid, we see that it is slightly under the 30 μs, width of the original packet, giving a frequency of ~35 kHz.
-Adding 125 kHz to this recovers the original carrier frequency of 162 kHz, within our measurement uncertainty.
-We thus confirm that a wave packet, at least in some circumstances, will be down converted into a waveform that resembles a bipolar pulse.
+ing the period of the sinusoid, we see that it is slightly under $30 \,\mu$ s, the width of the original packet, giving a frequency of $\sim 35 \,\text{kHz}$.
+Adding 125 kHz to this recovers the original carrier frequency of 162 kHz, which is within our measurement uncertainty.
+We thus confirm that a wave packet, at least in some circumstances, will be down-converted into a waveform that resembles a bipolar pulse.